grodansparadis/vscp-doc-spec/class1.log.md

  | 7    | Debug.          |
  | 7    | Verbose.        |

- but one can use any schema that make sense (or not).
+ but one can use any schema that makes sense (or not).
 ----

 ## Type=2 (0x02) - Log Start :id=type2